Pablo Medina Velázquez: Impact

 Medina's killing due to his investigation came amidst a dangerous time for Paraguayan journalists.
-Other journalists who were investigating the country's drug trade as well as judicial corruption, Fausto Gabriel Alcaraz and Edgar Pantaleon Fernandez Fleitas, respectively, were killed in Paraguay that same year.
-The executive director of the New York-based Committee to Protect Journalists, Joel Simon, has comes out and said that journalists are unquestionably under greater threat than ever.
+Other journalists who were investigating the country's drug trade as well as judicial corruption, Fausto Gabriel Alcaraz and Edgar Pantaleon Fernández Fleitas, respectively, were killed in Paraguay that same year.
+The executive director of the New York-based Committee to Protect Journalists, Joel Simon, has come out and said that journalists are unquestionably under greater threat than ever.

 Reactions

-The Director-General of UNESCO, Irina Bokova, has spoken about her deep concern over Velázquez and his assistants' killing.
-She says that it is important that the people who executed this attack be brought to justice not only because of criminality but to possibly deter future killings against journalists.
+The Director-General of UNESCO, Irina Bokova, has spoken about her deep concern over the killing of Median Velázquez and his assistants.
+She says that it is important that the people who executed this attack be brought to justice, not only because of criminality but also to deter future killings against journalists.

 Paraguayan President Horacio Cartes was also quick to condemn the killing after it happened.
-He issued a statement shortly afterward citing the attack as threatening the peace of Paraguay as well as a violation of human rights and freedom of expression.
+He issued a statement shortly afterwards, citing the attack as threatening the peace of Paraguay as well as a violation of human rights and freedom of expression.